wp-plugins/emma-emarketing-plugin/README.txt

 &nbsp;

-== Usage Documentation ==
+= Usage Documentation =

 **ACCOUNT INFORMATION TAB**

 **Account Login Information:**

-Log into your [Emma account](http://myemma.com/login/ "Email Marketing Services - Email Marketing Software - Email Marketing | Emma, Inc.") and click on 'Account & billing' in the upper right hand of your Emma dashboard.
+Log into your [Emma account](http://myemma.com/login/) ([http://myemma.com/login/](http://myemma.com/login/)) and click on 'Account & billing' in the upper right hand of your Emma dashboard.
 This will take you to your “Manage your account settings” page.
-In the Account settings section, the fourth tab is API key.
+In the Account settings section, the fourth tab is **API key**.
 Click on Generate new key to create your API key.

 Once you create the key, you will need to copy your **Account ID**, **Public API Key**, and **Private API** into the corresponding fields in the plugin.

 The plugin will now be able to connect your WordPress site to your Emma account.

-**Add New Members to Group (optional) –** assign all submissions to a specific group within your Emma account.
+**Add New Members to Group (optional) -** assign all submissions to a specific group within your Emma account.

 &nbsp;

 **FORM SETUP TAB**

 **Signup ID -** Add this ID to target messages based on the signup form members used to join your audience.
-Click [here](https://www.google.com/url?q=https%3A%2F%2Fsupport.e2ma.net%2FResource_Center%2FAccount_how-to%2Fcustomizing-your-signup-form%23publish&sa=D&sntz=1&usg=AFQjCNF5iYZYQ9csCvvCibwt6L_zyQr0Ig) for more information.
+Click [here](https://support.e2ma.net/Resource_Center/Account_how-to/customizing-your-signup-form#publish) for more information.

 **Form Fields -** select which fields you would like to display.